axol-io/ansible-ephemery/docs/VALIDATOR_README.md

 ## Client-Specific Considerations

-The playbook supports different validator clients:
+The playbook currently supports only the Lighthouse validator client, which:

-- **Lighthouse**: Uses the standard validator command line options
+- Uses the standard validator command line options
-- **Prysm**: Requires accepting terms of use and has different wallet setup
-- **Other clients**: Each has its own configuration needs handled automatically
+- Connects seamlessly to the Lighthouse consensus client
+- Handles Ephemery network specifics with pre-configured images

+Other validator clients (Prysm, Teku, etc.) may be supported in the future as additional client combinations are implemented.

 ## Anti-Slashing Protection